-If you are not storing sandbags for future use and they are not contaminated with sewage, the sandbags can be split open, the sand dug into your garden and empty sandbags put in your green bin for recycling.
-Please DO NOT place full sandbags or sand in your bin for collection and DO NOT allow any sand to be washed into drains as this will block them.
+If you are not storing sandbags for future use, double wrap them (bin liners can be used), and take them to your nearest household waste recycling centre for disposal.
+Alternatively, the bags can be split open, with the spread over your garden, and the empty bags put in your refuse bin.
+Please do not place full sandbags or sand in your bin for collection, and do not allow any sand to be washed into drains as this will block them.
+Wash your hands thoroughly in warm soapy water afterwards.

-Please note: Never allow children to play with the sand from sandbags, or place it in sand pits; the type of sand used in sandbags is not suitable for this purpose, and it may also be contaminated.
+Never allow children to play with the sand from sandbags, or place it in sand pits; the type of sand used in sandbags is not suitable for this purpose, and it may also be contaminated.